emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  Hogshead (64.8 US gallons/~245.3L)
 -  See [07__beer_service](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F07__beer_service)

+# Cereal Cooker
+-  a brewhouse vessel that is used for a cereal mash: gelatinizing unmalted cereals (e.g. corn, rice) along with a small portion of barley
+-  Works much like a mash mixer
+-  Generally only found in large breweries that regularly produce beers with lots of adjuncts

 # Cereal Mash
 -  mashing process sometimes used when treating unmalted cereals (particularly corn grits or rice)
+-  Purpose:
+	-  unmalted grains do not have readily accessible starches
 -  Process
+	-  Cereal mash:
-	-  unmalted cereal + small portion of malted barley added to separate vessel (rice/grits cooker) with hot water
+		-  unmalted cereal + small portion of malted barley (about 10% of total malt for recipe) added to separate vessel (cereal cooker) with hot water
 		-  heated to boiling temp of water: 212°F (100°C)
 		-  hard starches gelatinize, making them susceptible to breakdown
+	-  Main mash:
+		-  other 90% of barley heated to low stage: 122-131°F
+			-  often referred to as a "protein rest"
+	-  Combining:
-	-  cereal mash then added to barely malt
+		-  cereal mash then added to barley malt
+		-  hot cereal mash brings temperature to saccharification range (140-158°F)
 -  Almost all American mass-market beers are brewed with this technique
+	-  they also tend to use 6 row barley because of the high protein content, used to keep the cereal mash from becoming too thick

 # Chlorine
 -  a disinfecting compound often found in brewing water, due to additions by municipal water treatment facilities